How Motley Crue Transformed for Game-Changing ‘Girls, Girls, Girls’

 The ‘80s were an equally decadent and dangerous time for Motley Crue.
-But when the band emerged in 1987 with ‘Girls Girls, Girls,’ something was different.
+But when the band emerged on May 15, 1987, with Girls Girls, Girls, something was different.

-The record kicks off with the grungy, gritty anthem ‘Wildside,’ setting the scene for the rest of the album.
-‘Wildside,’ arguably the best song on the disc, has since become a staple in the band’s live show.
-While the edginess of the track doesn’t carry throughout the entire album, it definitely gave the band something to build on in the future and proved to be a shining moment on ‘Girls, Girls, Girls.’
+The record kicks off with the grungy, gritty anthem "Wildside," setting the scene for the rest of the album.
+Arguably the best song on the album, "Wildside" soon became a staple in the band’s live show.
+While the edginess of the track doesn’t carry throughout the entire album, it definitely gave the band something to build on in the future and proved to be a shining moment on Girls Girls, Girls.

-As Nikki Sixx recounted in his book, ‘The Heroin Diaries: A Year in the Life of a Shattered Rock Star,’ he was knee-deep in his drug addiction during this time, something that inspired the track ‘Dancing on Glass.’
-It was during this general timeframe, after ‘Girls, Girls, Girls’ had been released that Sixx was on one of his benders and suffered an overdose, one of many he would fall victim to throughout his battle with addiction.
+As Sixx recounted in his book, The Heroin Diaries: A Year in the Life of a Shattered Rock Star, he was knee-deep in his drug addiction during this time, something that inspired the track "Dancing on Glass."
+It was during this general time frame, seven months after Girls Girls, Girls had been released that Sixx was on one of his benders and suffered an overdose, one of many he would fall victim to throughout his battle with addiction.

-The bluesy beats of ‘Bad Boy Boogie’ and ‘All In The Name Of …’ in addition to the more rock based ‘Five Years Dead,’ and the wonderfully shambolic ‘Sumthin’ For Nothin’’ round out the original songs on the disc.
-Having had success with cover tunes in the past, ‘Girls, Girls, Girls’ employed a live take on Elvis Presley’s ‘Jailhouse Rock’ to close out the album.
+The bluesy beats of "Bad Boy Boogie" and "All in the Name Of …," in addition to the more rock-based "Five Years Dead" and the wonderfully shambolic "Sumthin’ for Nothin'," round out the original songs on the disc.
+Having had success with cover tunes in the past, Girls Girls, Girls employed a live take on Elvis Presley’s "Jailhouse Rock" to close things out.

-Generally panned by the industry, fans embraced ‘Girls, Girls, Girls’ unreservedly, and the album climbed its way to the No. 2 slot on the Billboard charts, although it couldn't knock Whitney Houston to take over top honors.
+Panned by the industry, fans embraced Girls Girls, Girls unreservedly, and the album climbed its way to the No. 2 slot on the Billboard chart, although it couldn't knock off Whitney Houston to take over top honors.

 Although it may seem like a distant memory now, there was a time when the genre of music led by Motley Crue and the like reigned supreme.
 In today's musical landscape, only the strong from this era have survived and continued to remain relevant.

-Looking back now at what role ‘Girls, Girls, Girls’ played in their spanning career, it seems to be the glue that kept them together during a personally difficult time for each member, preventing the whole band from blowing up.
+Looking back now at what role Girls Girls, Girls played in their spanning career, it seems to be the glue that kept them together during a personally difficult time, a project that prevented the band from blowing up.
 While maybe not their most commercially successful release, it was still immensely popular.
-Besides, ‘Girls, Girls, Girls’ succeeded in other ways and gave the band a vehicle to live on another day ... quite literally in one instance.
+Besides, Girls Girls, Girls succeeded in other ways and gave the band a vehicle to live on another day ... quite literally in one instance.